 I’ll go through the technicalities of this technique under a Linux+Apache+PHP server setup.
 I’ll be explaining every step and change along the way so you can adopt the method to other software stacks if need be.

-Server requirements: Apache webserver 2.4 or newer, PHP 5 or newer, the PHP GD graphics module (install and enable the php-gd package from your Linux distribution’s repository).
-Instructions for SELinux is provided, but can be disregarded for systems where this isn’t enabled.
+Server requirements: Apache web server 2.4 or newer, PHP 5 or newer, the PHP GD graphics module (install and enable the php-gd package from your Linux distribution’s repository).
+Instructions for Security-Enhanced Linux (SELinux) is provided, but can be disregarded for systems where this isn’t enabled.

 The five next sub-headings will implement the five different components of the previously described hotlinking protection technique.